Laragear/SubscriptionsDemo/README.md

 $subscription->save();
 ```

+When postponing the subscription, the user will be still subscribed to the Plan, but the subscription won't be considered _active_ until the postponed date.

-If you're looking to only change from where the cycles should be calculated from, you may want to [push the cycle start forward](#push-cycle-start).
+If you're looking to only change when the cycles should be calculated from, you may want to [push the cycle start forward](#push-cycle-start).

 ### Push cycle start

 The Subscription begins from the exact moment is created.
-You can "move" the subscription cycle to accommodate a date (like, from next monday) using `pushedTo()` and the number of days, or a function that returns the date to extend to and start the cycle.
+You can "move" the subscription cycle to accommodate a date (like, from next monday) using `pushedTo()` and the number of days, or a function that returns the date to extend to and the start the cycle.

 For example, let's assume a user subscribes on Friday 24th at 12:30 PM.
 By default, the next monthly cycle will start the same day at the next month.
-With `pushedTo()`, we can push the cycle start to Monday 27th 00:00.
-During this "extended" time, the Subscription will be considered active.
+With `pushedTo()`, we can push the cycle start to Monday 27th 00:00, giving him the whole weekend "for free".

 ```php
 use Laragear\Subscriptions\Facades\Plan;